lunarc3/CardputerGPSMap/README.md

 python osm2tiles.py input.osm.pbf -b S,W,N,E
 ```

-Reading the map into memory for indexing does consume some memory, but don't worry—I spent a considerable amount of time solving memory usage issues during conversion.
-However, if your map is ridiculously large (probably not bigger than what I tested with?
-How many people tested with gigabyte-sized maps?), your computer should have enough RAM.
+**update: 10G free RAM should be a plenty if your map is not too large, I have done a lot optimization.** If you want to convert global map, I have tested the last edition(which can be 2-3 times more RAM used than current version) which need 106G+.

-Reference: a ~50MB map uses at most 2GB of memory during conversion, averaging around 1.7GB.
+**If you're using PowerShell, the screen might not update that might you suspect the program is freezing.**

-**If you're using PowerShell, the screen might not update.** Blame Microsoft, not me.
+Blame Microsoft, not me.

 Workaround:
 - Either press any key casually and the text will refresh,
 - Or run `$PSDefaultParameterValues['Out-Host:Pager'] = ''` first, then `python osm2tiles.py`.
 Remember this is temporary, so don't close the window after running the first command.